K-S-K/ESP32-01-LedBlink/README.md

 # Blink Example

-Starts a FreeRTOS task to blink an LED
+This project starts a FreeRTOS task to blink an LED.

-See the README.md file in the upper level 'examples' directory for more information about examples.
+The main source file of the project is [blink.c](main/blink.c)

+Other files is a stuff of the framework.